Could You Have an Antisocial Personality? Let’s Find Out

 There’s another interesting wrinkle too:

-Because of how antisocial traits are sometimes glamorised in movies and media, linked to intelligence, mystery, or “edginess”.
-Some people, especially teenagers, might pretend to have antisocial traits just to seem cool or different.
+Because antisocial traits are sometimes glamorised in movies and media and linked to intelligence, mystery, or “edginess,” some people, especially teenagers, might pretend to have antisocial traits just to seem cool or different.

 You might hear someone jokingly claim to be a “high-functioning sociopath” or brag about not caring what anyone thinks.